Forget products—Taiwan's future is in engineering services

 Two decades ago, when I was just starting out in business, a close friend of mine gave me some blunt advice on my then unhealthy approach to sales.
-We were selling our design and writing services at very attractive (read absurdly low) prices, believing that this was the most effective way to generate new business.
-His advice: “Any idiot can give away a product/service, it is the successful individual who knows how to charge top dollar.’
+We were selling our design and writing services at very attractive (read: absurdly low) prices, believing that this was the most effective way to generate new business.
+His advice: “Any idiot can give away a product/service.
+It is the successful individual who knows how to charge top dollar.’
 It was valuable advice that forced us to ask: did we want to be a firm charging low prices for low quality work, or did we want to do great work and capture that value in our fees?

 Business is as much art as it is science.
 There is an art to capturing the full value of an offering by charging the highest price that potential clients will be prepared to pay.
 For many Asian manufacturers, capturing the full value of an offering is understood as selling a finished good at the highest possible volume—often achieved by charging the lowest possible price.
 My observation, however, is that the true value of Taiwan-based manufacturers lies less and less in the finished product, and more and more in the manufacturer’s engineering services.
-Taiwan firms, it appears to me, give away this value for free, accepting minuscule returns for considerable effort.
+Taiwanese firms, it appears to me, give away this value for free, accepting minuscule returns for considerable effort.

 Why aren’t Taiwanese firms trying to capture their full value by charging for their design and production engineering services?

 The answer might lie in the fact that charging for services just isn’t common here in Taiwan.
 If you buy a bicycle at a local Taipei bike shop, you can expect service for the life of the product for free!
 In Taiwan, no one expects to pay for such a service.
 However, at bike shops anywhere in Europe or the US, one must be prepared to not only pay handsomely for service, but also wait as long as two weeks for that service to be provided!